tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 This builds the mainline GCC-5.5.0 to target MacOS-10.5 PowerPC and PowerPC64.

-**NOTE:** The SDK C++ headers break the GCC build and the resulting C++ compiler To work around this issue, we move them to hide them from GCC.
+**NOTE:** The SDK C++ headers break the GCC build and the resulting C++ compiler.
+To work around this issue, we move them to hide them from GCC.
 Since we will only be using GCC with this toolchain from now on and not Clang, this seems fine.
 We had to wait to move them, until after the OS X Cross tools are built with Clang.
-Because Cland does needs these headers.
+Because Clang does need these headers.
 After the OS X Cross tools are built and are usable, we no longer need Clang or these headers to build anything else.

 ```